domdavid/objectDetectionCoreMLDemo/README.md

 ### Encode to COCO Format

 While labelme simplifies adding labels to image data, COCO is a much more popular format for the annotations.
 Download the [script](https://github.com/fcakyon/labelme2coco/blob/master/labelme2coco/labelme2coco.py) to your image folder (the one with annotations).
 The folder that contained your original image files should now have a bunch of .json files.
+Once the script is in the same folder as your images, you can run the command below in your terminal.
+This will create a new folder called result.
+The folder will contain a .json file (with your annotations), a jpeg folder, and a visualization folder (containing your images with the overlayed labels).

 ```
 python labelme2coco.py ./ result --labels labels.txt
 ```